ManonCotcot/BOB/README.md

  * The power module
  * The driver module

-All those devices are placed in the robot bas and connected by cable to each other, and other to parts.
+All those devices are placed in the robot base and connected by cable to each other, and to other parts.
-The Raspberry is needed here because offer wi-fi, bluetooth, serial connection, and good performances.
+The Raspberry is needed here because she offer wi-fi, bluetooth, serial connection, and good performances.
 STM32 is used because of his great ability to real time work, which is better for motor control.
 AC/DC converter take the 230V / 50Hz in input and comes out of 24V.
 The power module take the 24V, and divide it to provide 12V, 7.4V, 5V, and 3.3V.